codeplaysoftware/portBLAS/README.md

 This section references all the supported operations and their interface.

-All operations take as their first argument a reference to the executor, a `blas::SB_Handle` created with a `sycl::queue`.
+All operations take as their first argument a reference to the SB_Handle, a `blas::SB_Handle` created with a `sycl::queue`.
 The return value is usually an array of SYCL events (except for some operations that can return a scalar or a tuple).
 The containers for the vectors and matrices (and scalars written by